aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 The graphics could be ray traced.
 Each voxel has a color and smoothness and normal (direction of the surface).
 The rays go straight but bounce off voxels.
 A way to make it less noisy is to store the average light recieved in each voxel.
 When the ray hits a voxel, it could use the voxel's average light value.

+Some people think that the single colored voxels make it hard to see.
+They probably don't see the voxels as little cubes.
+To fix this, the voxels could be smoothed instead (using marching cubes or similar).

 The worlds can be infinite, or round.
 For round worlds, there is a planet, which is a big ball made of voxels.
 The voxels shouldn't be stretched or distorted, just a voxel ball.
 There could even be a round sun made of voxels, that the planet orbits.
 It would have gravity, and each voxel has mass.
 This is very complicated, so probably don't make it.

 ## Technical details

 It should be moddable and the mods can add new types of materials and behaviors.
 It can also have multiple formats for storing voxels.
-[The perfect voxel engine](https://voxely.net/blog/the-perfect-voxel-engine/)
+[The perfect voxel engine](https://voxely.net/blog/the-perfect-voxel-engine/) , [Graph of Voxely engine](https://pbs.twimg.com/media/E3KMlbhVgAEacOX?format=jpg)

 For solid objects, all the voxels in a solid object could be stored in a voxel grid.

 One way to simulate breaking: When it is breaking, the voxels next to the crack become seperate from the solid object.
 When the pieces are not connected anymore they also become seperate solid objects.
 The problem with this is that it doesn't actually bend.
 And how does it determine where it should be cracking?

-Mar 10 2025, from [my post](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Voxels have attributes like color and material type, which should be changeable.
+[Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Voxels have attributes like color and material type, which should be changeable.
 To store them, there can be a octree for each attribute.

 to add: example image of attributes

 It can be done on a gpu which is faster.
 GPUs can run code in parallel (thousands of times at the same time).
 It would be very hard to make this voxel game run on a gpu.

-Mar 10 2025, from [my post](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Problem: how can a world be simulated if not everything is loaded?
+[Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Problem: how can a world be simulated if not everything is loaded?
 If everything is loaded, there may not be enough memory.

 When things like water are not moving or moving slowly, smaller water particles can be combined into bigger water particles to save memory and computation.
 When many solid objects are close together and not moving, they can also be combined into one grid to save memory and computation.

 What if it used AI to automatically optimize?
 Jun 5, 2025: When optimizing particles into voxels, the loss could be the similarity of the position and velocity

+### Smooth and detailed idea
+The terrain and things could be represented as polygons.
+If it used polygons, the terrain will be smoother and can have unlimited detail.
+Leaves and grass will be actually flat.
+But how will it represent terrain with many different types of materials mixed together?
+Voxels can also be very small, if using recursive formats like octrees.

 # End